RichardVickerstaff/rake-n-bake/README.md

 Installation
 ------------
+Either:
-Install the gem or add `gem "rake-n-bake"` to your Gemfile.
+  1. Add `gem "rake-n-bake"` to your Gemfile and run bundle install. or
+  2. Run `gem install rake-n-bake`

 Usage
 -----
   1. Add `require "rake_n_bake"` to your Rakefile
-    2. Call the tasks that you want, just as with your usual Rake tasks.
+  2. Call the tasks that you want, just as with your usual Rake tasks (examples below!).

-Tasks are namespaced under `:bake` to prevent clashes.
-For example, this means the `:ok` task is called by invoking `:bake:ok`

 Tasks
 -----
+Tasks are namespaced under `:bake` to prevent clashes.
+For example, the `:ok` task is called by invoking `:bake:ok`

 ### :bundler_audit
 Check the current Gemfile.lock for gem versions with known security issues, courtesy of [Bundler Audit](https://github.com/rubysec/bundler-audit#readme)